-No student is allowed to leave St. Joseph High School's campus at any time during the school day unless they have received clearance from administration and parental consent.
+No student is allowed to leave St. Joseph High School's campus at any time during the school day unless they have received clearance from administration and parental consent through the STJ front office.
 The following areas are off-limits during the school day:

-- The student parking lots, surrounding neighborhood, and railroad tracks. - All athletic facilities, labs, classrooms, the library, the Pozzi Center, and any other office not supervised or authorized by an adult.
+- The student parking lots and vehicles, surrounding neighborhood, and railroad tracks. - All athletic facilities, labs, classrooms, the library, the Pozzi Center, and any other office not supervised or authorized by an adult.